PRADEEPTASANAGARAPU/South_Indian_Cuisine/README.md

 ## 🛠️ Tools & Formats

 - 📄 Markdown for clear recipe documentation
-- 📸 (Optional) Images or videos to guide you visually
+- 📸 Images to guide you visually
-- 🧮 (Optional) Nutritional info or recipe scaling scripts
+- 🧮 Nutritional info of the recipe

 ---